 Should the market slow down even in a small way, their own financial risk is magnified by the number of projects they are juggling.

-As an investor, you should make sure that your chosen developer is of sound repute, and has not exposed themselves to any risk that may prove detrimental to investors.
+As an investor, you should make sure that your chosen developer is of sound repute, and has not exposed themselves to any risk that may prove detrimental to the investment you have made.

 The Risk of Environmental Impact Assessment